dotnet-architecture/eShopOnContainers/deploy/az/servicefabric/WindowsContainers/readme.md

 # Deploying Azure Service Fabric

-The ARM template `servicefabricdeploy.json` and its parameter file (`servicefabricdeploy.parameters.json`) are used to create a service fabric cluster environment.
+The ARM template `servicefabricdeploy.json` and its parameter file (`servicefabricdeploy.parameters.json`) are used to create a service fabric cluster environment for windows containers.

 ## Editing servicefabricdeploy.parameters.json file

-You can edit the `servicefabricdeploy.parameters.parameters.json` file to set your values, but is not needed.
+You can edit the `servicefabricdeploy.parameters.json` file to set your values, but is not needed.

 ## Deploy the template